 I’ve been so concentrated on building the new house that I haven’t done a project in a good long while.
-I finally have one for you today though!
+I finally have one for you today though, a Lego table!

 Anyway, I made him a Lego table for his birthday.
 He loves it, my other boys love it, and I kinda love it too…despite the fact that it lives in my living room and has a million pieces.

 It started when my mother-in-law (the one that was flooded) gave me this old coffee table.

 It was missing the glass and kinda beat up, but sturdy.
 I had no idea what to do with it when I took it, I just collect old furniture castoffs because I have no self-control.
 It didn’t take long to decide it would make a perfect Lego table though.

 So I started Lego shopping, and quickly decided that there was no way I was going to buy the regular tiny ones…those suckers would end up everywhere, scattered.
 I will step on them and curse the day I welcomed them into my home.
 And most importantly I have a very mobile eight-month old who puts everything in his mouth.
 I decided that the Lego Duplos (for kids five and under) would be perfect.
 My kids have never played with Legos so they won’t even know the difference, the baby won’t choke to death, and I will be able to hold onto my sanity for a short while longer.

 So one day I’m shopping online for Legos and Elijah (5) says (super causally, while licking his applesauce spoon) “I know what you’re doing mommy.”
 I immediately get defensive and a little nervous, as if I’m I actually doing something wrong.
 “What do you mean?”
 I ask. ” I know what you’re looking at on the computer.
 You’re looking at Legos.”

 What the…how did he…can he see through my computer?